 Read the full report which features more detailed information on the population experiencing homelessness.
 The Ohio Human Services Data Warehouse (OHSDW) aggregates data from eight of Ohio's nine Continuums of Care (CoCs), covering 87 of Ohio's 88 counties.
 The warehouse includes de-identified data for individuals who accessed Emergency Shelter, Permanent Supportive Housing, Rapid Re-Housing, Safe Haven and Transitional Housing between January 1, 2012 and December 31, 2017.
 This report is an update to the Ohio Housing Finance Agency's report Confronting Homelessness: Examining the Scope of Ohio's Silent Crisis and Its Local Solutions.

-For updates on this research, subscribe to OHFA's Office of Housing Policy email newsletter.
+For updates on this research, subscribe to OHFA's Office of Research and Analytics email newsletter.